hashicorp/terraform-provider-azurerm/website/docs/r/workloads_sap_virtual_instance.html.markdown

 * `volume_name` - (Required) The name of the DB volume of the disk configuration.
 Possible values are `backup`, `hana/data`, `hana/log`, `hana/shared`, `os` and `usr/sap`.
 Changing this forces a new resource to be created.

-* `count` - (Required) The total number of disks required for the concerned volume.
+* `number_of_disks` - (Required) The total number of disks required for the concerned volume.
 Changing this forces a new resource to be created.

 * `size_in_gb` - (Required) The size of the Disk in GB.
 Changing this forces a new resource to be created.